 After three years, he left the Army ranked as a major and started working at Holston Anesthesia Associates where he was again asked to start a pain practice.
 Within three years, Dr. Simpson was seeing approximately 30 patients a day.
 The pain practice was eventually closed and Dr. Simpson stayed on with the anesthesia group for a few years.
 Then he moved to Indian Path Hospital, where he wanted to open another pain clinic.
 Once the clinic was opened, Dr. Simpson quit working in the hospital’s operating room as an anesthesiologist and concentrated solely on the pain clinic, which opened in September.

-Dr. Leigh Anne Young earned her Doctorate of Medicine from Quillen College of Medicine, ETSU.
-She completed a residency in internal medicine at the university of West Virginia and was board certified in internal medicine from the American Board of Internal Medicine Following residency she moved to Ozark Alabama setting up her first private practice, working both in the hospital and outpatient clinic for the next 3 years.
-In 1996 she moved back to her home town , Kingsport TN ,accepting a teaching position with East Tn State University
+Dr. Leigh Anne Dunlap earned her Doctorate of Medicine from Quillen College of Medicine, ETSU.
+She completed a residency in internal medicine at the University of West Virginia and was board certified in internal medicine from the American Board of Internal Medicine.
+Following residency she moved to Ozark, Alabama setting up her first private practice, working both in the hospital and outpatient clinic for the next 3 years.
+In 1996 she moved back to her home town, Kingsport, TN accepting a teaching position with East TN State University

-Following the birth of her first son Dr Young moved to outpatient work at Mountain Home veterans administration.
+Following the birth of her first son Dr Dunlap moved to outpatient work at Mountain Home Veterans Administration.
 In 2000 she became the first chief of the new primary care program at Mountain home , expanding the clinic from 5,000 to 27,000 veterans over the next 3 years.
-The next 7 years Dr Young taught and worked at the Friends in Need clinic in Kingsport.
+The next 7 years Dr Dunlap taught and worked at the Friends in Need clinic in Kingsport.
 She rejoined Mountain home VA and developed a rural outpatient clinic for veterans in Marion VA until she left to start her private practice with Simpson Clinic in 2014.

 She has maintained a strong interest in the diagnosis and treatment of chronic pain, credentialing in the area of chronic pain shortly after joining Simpson Clinic.
 She firmly believes in treating the whole patient both chronic disease states and the pain which is often generated from these diseases.